orohellec/shipup-challenge/backend/level3/README.md

 ## New model:

 Carriers add one day on their delivery promise for every [oversea delay] kms separing the origin and delivery country.
-Oversea delay caries by carrier.
+Oversea delay varies by carrier.

-e.g. Colissimo normally ships in 3 buisiness days, but a package from France to Japan will be delivered in 6 business days since Japan is 9500km away from France and Colissimo distance treshold is 3000km
+e.g. Colissimo normally ships in 3 business days, but a package from France to Japan will be delivered in 6 business days since Japan is 9500km away from France and Colissimo distance treshold is 3000km

 Compute the new expected deliveries taking that extended delay into account.
 Week ends should still be accounted for.
 The result should include the oversea delay length in days.